 Nope.
 Some people fall asleep, but the water is so buoyant you stay afloat.
 The worst that can happen is getting woken up by a bit of salt water in your eyes.
 Your body will always wake you up when/if that happens, that we can guarantee.

 Can I drown if I fall asleep?

-Lots of people ask us, “WHAT IF I AM CLAUSTROPHOBIC?”
+Lots of people ask us, “What if I am claustrophobic?”
 Our Float Suites are spacious, measuring 8’x5’x7’, so even the largest of floaters (think NBA & NFL) report no issues getting more than comfortable in our float tanks.
-The enclosure is large enough to allow stretching out completely or standing up, so claustrophobia is less of an issue for those who are sensitive.
+The space is large enough to allow stretching out completely or standing up, so claustrophobia is less of an issue for those who are sensitive.
 Please feel free to come for a tour of the space, if concerned!